-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide youth students have access to technology.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide There is an ongoing effort to ensure that our English learners, LTEL, low-income, and foster youth students have access to technology.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
-2.4 Action: Support for Standards-based Curriculum and Instruction Need: All English Learners, LTEL, low-income, and foster youth students will have access to high-quality standards-aligned curriculum and instruction that is continually improving.
+2.4 Action: Support for Standards-based Curriculum and Instruction Need: All English Learners, LTEL, low-income, and foster youth students will have access to high- quality standards-aligned curriculum and instruction that is continually improving.
 The implementation score for our standards-based curriculum is 4.16, based on the CDE Standards Implementation Rubric.
 Teachers and parents provided feedback indicating that they support the value of implementing a standards-based curriculum.
 Scope: Schoolwide To address this need, our staff will continue to participate in local curriculum review, engage in dialogue, and provide input on aligning standards to instructional practices.
 Professional Development will guide the implementation of a standards-based curriculum.
 Support will be provided by curriculum specialists to help analyze data results to develop an improved process to monitor the effectiveness of our curriculum and instructional practices.
 Throughout the school year, our personnel will continue to collaborate and develop a high-quality, customized curriculum, and provide coaching to support implementation for the unique needs of our student groups.
 We expect that these actions will have a positive impact on our educational program resulting in a higher score each year.
 An improved program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
 We will closely monitor progress on our implementation of standards-based curriculum score from the CDE Standards Implementation Rubric.
 We expect improvement on the implementation score each year.
 We will also consider input from the parents, students, and teachers.
-3.1 Action: Student Retention Ensuring that our English Learners, low-income and foster youth students are attending and remaining in school is critical to meeting their We expect that these actions will have a positive impact on the Retention